 The Y Feeds Kids

-When school’s out, 1 in 5 children in greater Seattle go hungry, losing access to the school lunches that they rely on nine months out of the year.
+When school’s out, 1 in 5 children in the greater Seattle area go hungry, losing access to the school lunches that they rely on nine months out of the year.
 So after the last bell rings, the Y steps in.

-Through partnerships that we’ve developed across King and south Snohomish counties, the Y is increasing consistent access to healthy food in our community.
-In summer 2018, we more than doubled our direct service meals, serving over 14,000 meals and over 950 snacks in 15 locations!
+Through partnerships that we’ve developed across King and south Snohomish counties, the Y is helping to ensure consistent access to healthy food in our community.
+In summer 2019, we expanded our impact by serving over 14,000 meals and over 2,700 snacks in 18 locations!

-Earlier this summer, Representative Suzan DelBene joined us to pass out free lunches and snacks at the Kingsgate Library in Kirkland as part of the Summer Meals Program.
-Up to 60 children show up here for a healthy meal every weekday throughout summer.
+During the Congressional Recess in August, Representative Suzan DelBene joined us to pass out free lunches at the Kenmore City Hall as part of the Summer Meals Program.
+Up to 20 children show up here for a healthy meal every weekday throughout summer.
 Children also participate in a broad number of creative and physical activities and have the opportunity to interact with guest speakers like the Northshore Fire Department and Kenmore Library.
-Parents are offered freshly made salads to enjoy while their kids enjoy lunch, read and participate in fun games and crafts.
+Parents are offered freshly made salads to enjoy while their kids enjoy lunch, read, and participate in fun games and crafts.

 In America, hunger quietly slips under the radar – yet so many are struggling to put food on their tables.